IdrisGit/idrisGit/README.md

 ### :man_technologist: About Me

-I am a Frontend Web Developer :computer: from India
+I am a Frontend Web Developer :computer:

-- :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Frontend Web Developer and contributing to frontend and backend for building web applications.
 - :books: Current Stack **Typescript, Nodejs, React.js, React Native, Astro, Express** .
 - :zap: In my free time, I passionately dive into technology, exploring advancements, experimenting, and devouring insightful blog posts on freeCodeCamp.
 - :rocket: I'm excited to venture into the world of open source, contribute to projects, and leverage this opportunity to learn, collaborate, and grow as a developer.